Extending AI Capabilities: A Complete Guide to Creating to Deploying Dify Customization Tools

 Step 3: Configuring Access Control - Setting the Authentication Method

 After defining the tool, you need to decide who can use it.
-This is accomplished by configuring Authentication, which is like setting up your API
+This is accomplished by configuring Authentication, which is like setting up your API The service is gated.

-Two main types of authentication are provided:
+Dify Two main types of authentication are provided:

 - No Auth.
 Publicly accessible, anyone or application can call the tool directly without any credentials.
 Ideal for public, free services.